piotrek989/tspv1/README.md

-_**Travelling salesman problem**_
+_**Travelling salesman problem 1**_

 _**TSP**_ is a classic optimization problem where the goal is to find the shortest possible route that visits each city exactly once and returns to the starting point.
-This project explores several methods to solve TSP, including both brute-force and heuristic approaches.

-In first part of this project I was resolving TSP problem with those methods:
+In this repo you can see resolving TSP with those methods:
-* Brute - Force
-* Nearest - Neighbour
+* Repetetive Nearest Neighbour
-* Random
+* Random appraoch
-* Depth First Search
+* Tabu - Search
-* Breadth First Serach
-* Lowest Cost
+* Simulated Annealing

-The pdf named _**Raport_1.pdf**_ have time results of each method shown with the usage of the graphs.
-Also there are comparison of those methods.
+The pdf named _**Raport_2.pdf**_ have time results and correctness result of each method shown with the usage of the graphs.
+There are algorithms from first and second part of project.
+Also you can find comparison of all those methods.